-Webb, now on Ohio's death row for murder, doesn't dispute the blaze was arson but denies starting the fire and says investigators using now-discredited methods came to the wrong conclusion about where in the house the flames broke out.
+Michael Webb doesn't dispute the 1990 blaze was arson, but he denies starting it and says investigators using now-discredited methods came to the wrong conclusion about where in the house the flames broke out.
 He says the correct determination points to someone else as the culprit.

 Research in recent decades has challenged long-held assumptions about how flames spread and the tell-tale signs they leave.